-I put together this soaker hose irrigation system for my raised bed vegetable garden.
+I put together this DIY soaker hose irrigation system for my raised bed vegetable garden and made a video for you.
 With this and a timer, I don’t have to spend time watering by hand, and wasting water.
 Soaker hoses are great for slowly watering your garden while saving water.
-Watch the video:
+In another video I show how to run a garden hose underground to your garden beds.

-Steps to build your soaker hose irrigation system:
+Steps to build your DIY soaker hose irrigation system:

 The video explains it quite well, I think, but here are some photos and tips to make it all work.